protocol/launchpad/docs/protocol-labs-network/what-is-pl.md

 * [IPLD](https://ipld.io/) is the data model that is used for the content-addressable web

-* [Multiformats](https://multiformats.io/) is a project that makes is possible to create self-describing data, which allows protocols and projects to be interoperable and future-proof
+* [Multiformats](https://multiformats.io/) is a project that makes it possible to create self-describing data, which allows protocols and projects to be interoperable and future-proof

 * [Testground](https://docs.testground.ai/) is a platform for testing, benchmarking, and simulating distributed and peer-to-peer systems at scale, that can scale from 2k-10k instances